 Many Derbyshire and Peak District businesses enjoy the benefit of tourism from Motorcyclists.
-Hotels, guest houses and B&Bs are amongst the ones who particularly look forward to motorcycle trail riding groups visiting the area.
+Hotels, guest houses and B&Bs are among the ones who particularly look forward to motorcycle trail riding groups visiting the area.
 Many trail riders stay a few days and spend lots of money in cafes and restaurants.

 Not content with having around 98% of the countryside rights of way already vehicle free, there are groups of people who are still not satisfied.
 They seem to want the entire network of thousands of miles of footpaths, bridleways and byways, to themselves.
-They want us to stop using the 2% or so we have left to use.
+They appear to be trying to stop using the 2% or so we have left to use.
 Some groups lobby local authorities to close further routes to vehicles.
 We think that’s unreasonable.

 The option to walk, cycle or ride a horse without vehicle presence is already available and with a massive choice and availability of lanes.
 Motor Vehicles are a way of modern life.
 To seek to ban them from recreational pursuits, we feel is both unrealistic and unreasonable.

 Trail riders come to the Peak District as paying tourists.
 They require, hotels, guest houses, restaurants and filling stations.
 A typical rider staying for the weekend might spend around £300.
 Indeed it is a fact trail riding is the main source of income in some Welsh villages.
 Without which the local people would have no jobs.
 As business owners ourselves we would like to bring this much needed finance to the area.

 Signs like this are costing jobs and £ millions in lost tourism each year.